ABC License For Bartenders Servers & Managers

 How To Get ABC License In Tennessee

 Tennessee TABC alcohol certification by the state is required for anyone who is a Tennessee bartender, server & manager.
-Most employers and liquor liability insurance carriers, as well as requiring Tennessee food handler certification, do require all sellers and servers of alcoholic beverages to be certified to sell and/or serve alcohol in bars, restaurants, nightclubs, sports bars, or anywhere alcohol can be purchased or served.
-With this course, you will learn to serve responsibly by former bar and restaurant managers, bartenders, and servers.
+Most employers and liquor liability insurance carriers, as well as requiring Tennessee food handler certification, require all sellers and servers of alcoholic beverages to be certified to sell and/or serve alcohol in bars, restaurants, nightclubs, sports bars, or anywhere alcohol can be purchased or served.
+This course teaches you to serve responsibly by former bar and restaurant managers, bartenders, and servers.

 First, you must get your RLPS ID from the Tennessee Alcoholic Beverage Commission website.
 From their website, click on Apply For A Server Permit.
 We are the most preferred Tennessee bartending license certification for responsible service of alcohol.